Criteria for the absence of arbitrage in general diffusion markets: Setting and main results

-We now investigate a financial market driven by a regular continuous strong Markov process, which is called a \emph{(general) diffusion} below.
-A quite complete overview on the theory of general diffusions can be found in the monograph \cite{itokean74} of It\^o and McKean.
+In the following, we investigate a financial market driven by a regular continuous strong Markov process $\Y$.
+For brevity, we use the term \emph{general diffusion} (and sometimes simply \emph{diffusion}) as a synonym of ``regular continuous strong Markov process''.
+A quite complete overview of the theory for general diffusions can be found in the monograph \cite{itokean74} by It\^{o} and McKean.
 Shorter introductions are given in \cite{breiman1968probability,kallenberg,RY,RW2}.
-For a condensed overview we refer to Section~2.2 of our previous paper \cite{criensurusov22}.
+For a condensed overview we refer either to Chapter~2 of the book \cite{borodin_salminen} by Borodin and Salminen or to Section~2.2 of our previous paper \cite{criensurusov22}.

-As the concepts of scale and speed are crucial for our main result, we recall some facts about these concept without going too much into detail.
-We take a state space \(J \subset \bR\) that is supposed to be a bounded or unbounded, closed, open or half-open interval.
-A scale function is a strictly increasing continuous function $\s\colon J\to\mathbb R$ and a speed measure is a measure $\m$ on $(J,\mathcal B(J))$ that satisfies $\m([a,b])\in(0,\infty)$ for all $a<b$ in $J^\circ$, where \(J^\circ\) denotes the interior of~\(J\).
+As the concepts of scale and speed are crucial for our main results, we recall some facts about these concept without going too much into detail.
+We take as state space \(J \subset \bR\) a bounded or unbounded, closed, open or half-open interval.
+A scale function is a strictly increasing continuous function $\s\colon J\to\bR$ and a speed measure is a measure $\m$ on $(J,\mathcal B(J))$ that satisfies $\m([a,b])\in(0,\infty)$ for all $a<b$ in $J^\circ$, where \(J^\circ\) denotes the interior of~\(J\).
 Set